Skewnart/kvault-back/README.md

 ## .env file

-Waiting for this file, I need to write down the .env file structure here, because the application needs some env inputs in order to work.
+Waiting for the README file, I need to write down the .env file structure here, because the application needs some env inputs in order to work.

 The following inputs are exhaustive :